Damages in Gas and Electricity Arbitrations

 Calculating the damage

-Simply speaking, the damage incurred as a consequence of a breach of contract, expropriation or competition infringement is the difference in value between the factual and the counterfactual situation.
+In simple terms, the damage incurred as a consequence of a breach of contract, expropriation or competition infringement is the difference in value between the factual and the counterfactual situation.
 Depending on the legal framework, an ex ante or ex post (or a combination of ex ante and ex post) approach could be used to estimate the difference in value between the factual and the ‘but for’ or counterfactual situation.

 Broadly, there are two approaches to estimating the damage: